Arithmetic Moduli and Lifting of Enriques Surfaces: Projective models of the canonical double cover

-Having established this $(p_a(D)-2)$-secant, \cite[Theorem 1.2]{Schreyer} and \cite[Corollary 1.3]{Schreyer} show that the canonical ring of $D$ is generated in degree $1$ and has relations in degree $\leq3$.
+Having established this trisecant, and noting that $p_a(D)-2=3$, \cite[Theorem 1.2]{Schreyer} and \cite[Corollary 1.3]{Schreyer} show that the canonical ring of $D$ is generated in degree $1$ and has relations in degree $\leq3$.
 Our proposition is proved once we show that no relations in degree $3$ are needed.